 - A Presentation on the features of the interactive campaign program

-All this said, however, I’ve reviewed the Post Office’s documentation on how you’re supposed to execute these programs, and let’s just say it’s a little rough.
+The USPS’s documentation on how you’re supposed to execute these programs is a little basic.
 Among the things that they describe in the 30 pages of instructions is how to set up excel spreadsheets to upload your campaigns.
-Ugh.

 Aside from the setup, it’s a great program to use.
 Sign up as a consumer for informed delivery here: https://informeddelivery.usps.com